MohineAlam/AI_Visual_System/README.md

 - run the test_default_pytorch_model.py script to see if the resnet and pytorch has been set up correctly python test_default_pytorch_model.py -o /path/to/output/folder

-If successfull you should recieve the predicted class and labelin this format:
+If successful you should recieve the predicted class and label in this format:
 "Predicted class: "
 "Predicted label: "